Atul013/Atul013/README.md

 # 💫 About Me:
-CS engineering first-year student aiming to make a substantial impact on the world.
+CSE first-year student aiming to make a substantial impact on the world.

 ## 🌐 Socials: